Testing emergent gravity with mass densities of galaxy clusters: Data

 We are using Sereno meta catalog \citep{Sereno:2014aea} as a source of weak lensing data of the galaxy clusters.
 The weak lensing parameters are presented in the NFW form \citep{Navarro:1996gj}

-where $\rho_s$ and $r_s$ are two parameters of the model and we can define concentration parameter $c_{200} = r_{200} / r_s$ which describes the overall shapes of the density profiles. \cite{Sereno:2014aea} uses the following relationship between $M_{200}$ and $c_{200}$
+where $\rho_s$ and $r_s$ are two parameters of the model and we can define concentration parameter $c_{200} = r_{200} / r_s$, which describes the overall shapes of the density profiles. \citet{Sereno:2014aea} uses the following relationship between $M_{200}$ and $c_{200}$

-where $A = 5.71 \pm 0.12$, $B = −0.084 \pm 0.006$, $C = −0.47 \pm 0.04$, $M_{pivot} = 2 \times 10^{12} M_{\odot}/h$ \citep{2008MNRAS.390L..64D}.
+where $A = 5.71 \pm 0.12$, $B = -0.084 \pm 0.006$, $C = -0.47 \pm 0.04$, $M_{pivot} = 2 \times 10^{12} M_{\odot}/h$ \citep{2008MNRAS.390L..64D}.

-We convert the NFW profiles to the Einasto form (\ref{Ein_density}). \cite{Sereno:2015ula} has already showed that both the NFW and the Einasto density profiles are nearly identical outside the core region of clusters up to $R_{200}$.
+We convert the NFW profiles to the Einasto form (\ref{Ein_density}). \citet{Sereno:2015ula} has already showed that both the NFW and the Einasto density profiles are nearly identical outside the core region of clusters up to $R_{200}$.
 We confirm this and find that the Einasto parametrization can recreate a given NFW profile in the region $0.15 \leqslant r \leqslant R_{200}$ to less than 1\% accuracy.
 This defines the statistical floor of our total mass profiles.
 We include additional error on the total mass profiles from the published errors in \citep{Sereno:2014aea}.

 The use of a specific mass versus concentration relationship adds a systematic uncertainty from the observations.
-The average concentration of our sample is $<c_{200}> = 3.15$ with specific concentrations in the range $2.57 < c_{200} < 3.58$.
+The average concentration of our sample is $<c_{200}> = 3.15$ and individual concentrations are in the range $2.57 < c_{200} < 3.58$.
 We also explore the effect of an additional systematic error in the concentrations on our conclusions.